 While there are many “convert like crazy” templates out there, qualified leads (ones who will purchase from you over time) are drawn to specific words that speak only and directly to them.
 It’s not as much about the impact as it is about the nuance.

-Your customers’ words and phrases are the keys to writing a headline that makes them want to read on.
-When they can see themselves in the copy, and instantly think, she’s talking to me, they are likely to read on.
-Then, you have the opportunity to take them through your sales process through the copy.
+Your customers’ words and phrases (Voice of Customer) are the keys to writing a headline that makes them want to read on.
+When they can see themselves in the copy, and instantly think, she’s talking to me, they become invested.
+Then, you have the opportunity to take them through your sales process.

 SETTLE IN AND EXPERIMENT